 Gay Men’s Career Planning: For Love or Money?
 Intrinsic vs. Extrinsic Rewards

-In my psychotherapy and coaching practice with gay men in my office in Los Angeles and all over the world (through webcam), I frequently help guys with career planning.
+Gay men’s career planning is a frequent subject in my psychotherapy and coaching practice in my office in Los Angeles and all over the world (through webcam).
 One of the biggest themes in discussion lately has been about intrinsic, inherent rewards of the job or career choice, versus the extrinsic rewards.
 If you’re a young person planning your career, or someone older who is planning a career change, these considerations are important.

 Intrinsic rewards of your work can be about doing work that is meaningful, such as helping your fellow humans or deriving the reward of creativity or artistic expression.
 This can involve working for a socially-meaningful non-profit organization, or working for social justice.
 It can also be about having a convenient, flexible schedule that allows you time to work on your hobbies or for caring for others, or about whom you work with.
 The value comes from things inherent about the job, and how it fits into your own personal system of values.
 Extrinsic rewards are when the work itself might be less interesting or satisfying, but it pays you the salary to have a better commercial lifestyle, or robust fringe benefits, perks, comforts, or status in your community.
 While it’s easy to “judge” those who only work for extrinsic rewards, one must consider the demands of providing for your family, and being free of the frustrations of under-earning, even it carries a “sellout” stigma to it.
 Most of the clients I work with have some degree of inner conflict about these often (but not always) competing rewards, and trying to achieve a balance.